 Operating systems show disk space in 1024 byte units.
 Hard drive manufacturers use 1000 byte units instead.
 The formatted capacity factor allows to calculate one unit into the other.

 To learn more about storage units read the related article on our blog.

 The formatted capacity of all disks, before RAID is applied.
 This capacity is used to calculate the licensed capacity for RAID Z-1, Z-2 and Z-3.

 The formatted capacity of all disks, after RAID is applied.
 This capacity is used to calculate the licensed capacity for mirrored arrays.

-Open-E JovianDSS creates mata data to write and read the stored information.
-Additionally, it needs free space to work with the stored data and use features as copy-on-write and snapshots.
+Open-E JovianDSS creates meta data to write and read the stored information.
+Additionally, it needs free space to work with the stored data and use features such as copy-on-write and snapshots.
 This is an estimated value of how much space should be reserved for these purposes.

-The actually usable capacity that is exported to the storage client.
-It is the result of multipying net formatted storage capacity with pool max used capacity factor
+The actual usable capacity that is exported to the storage client.
+It is the result of multiplying net formatted storage capacity with the pool max used capacity factor.

 Bigger Open-E JovianDSS storage capacity extensions reduce the price per terabyte with each step.
 As a result, in certain situations it is less expensive to purchase the next higher extension, instead of using the exactly required amount.